lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
 \[Jun.
-2022\] My advised undergradute students Zhehan Gu and Shunzhen Han received the Outstanding Bechalor Dissertation Award of ZJU College of Computer Science and Technology in 2022.
+2022\] My advised undergradute students Zhehan Gu and Shunzhen Tang received the Outstanding Bechalor Dissertation Award of ZJU College of Computer Science and Technology in 2022.
 Congradulations!

 \[Apr.
 2022\] One paper was accepted by IEEE ICDCS 2022.